Data Wrangling Basics

 • Theme: Transforming and reshaping data using reproducible workflows

-Data rarely arrives in the exact format you need for analysis.
+Data rarely arrives in the exact format required for analysis.

 In this lesson, you will learn how to transform, filter, group, and reshape data using pandas.

-As in previous chapters, all code runs inside this Quarto (.qmd) file and executes when you render the book.
+As in previous chapters, all code runs inside this Quarto (.qmd) file.

 Lesson Overview